tytydraco/yessleep/out/Something_in_the_woods_around_my_house_keeps_snapping_branches_Im_beginning_to_think_it_isnt_just_an_animal.md

 It's all gone to shit.
 God damn it, everything is fucked.
 There's nothing I can do anymore, not one thing.
 I'm sitting in my living room and the only thing I can do is type out all this shit.

-I got home at around 3:50 PM or so.
+I got home at around 3:50 PM yesterday, after my talk with Ms. Pembroke.

 Jay was chilling on my couch.
 He'd apparently helped himself to my movies and was watching the one about the giant ants.
 He looked up, flashing me a grin. ***"You got some good stuff here man.
 Most of the movies are kinda garbage, but they're funny."***